karavachev/library/README.md

 Instead of <b>document.getElementsByTagName("body")[0].append(createElement("main"));</b>   </br></br> you can do <b> main.create(inBody);</b>

-or nest elements right awaylike this:
+or nest elements rightaway like this:

 <b> main.create(inBody, article.create(inParent, h1.create(inParent, "Hello world))); </b> </br> and you will get: